camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/kafka.md

 The following outcomes are possible:

-- If Connector execution is successful and **Activation condition** was met, the offset is committed.
+- If the Connector execution is successful and the **Activation condition** was met, the offset is committed.
-- If **Activation condition** was not met, the offset is also committed to prevent consuming the same message twice.
+- If the **Activation condition** was not met, the offset is also committed to prevent consuming the same message twice.
-- If Connector execution fails due to an unexpected error (for example, Zeebe is unavailable), the offset is not committed.
+- If the Connector execution fails due to an unexpected error (for example, Zeebe is unavailable), the offset is not committed.

 ### What lifecycle does the Kafka Consumer Connector have?